PCIe Riser and Extension Cables have become more and more important in recent years.

 There are two main reasons why you might want to use PCIe Riser cables:

-- Space constraints: Better / Possible GPU placement for Single- or Multi-GPU Configurations & possibly better cooling
+- Space constraints: Better / Possible GPU placement for Single- or Multi-GPU Configurations & possibly better cooling.
+Especially for low-profile GPUs in Small Form Factor Cases that would otherwise clash with low-profile CPU Coolers.

 - Aesthetic Reasons: Showing off your GPU in other orientations